Welcome to today's edition of the Rush 24-7 podcast.

 That's the word Jay Carney uses.

-That's the word the the Washington Post uses.
+That's the word the Washington Post uses.

-Choice choice.
+Choice, choice.

-I'm pro-choice, and I vote.
+I'm pro-choice and I vote.

-Uh, because I'm pro-choice and I've made choices about my life.
+I don't work, but I vote because I'm pro-choice and I've made choices about my life.

 Just like being pro-choice, my body, my choice.

-That's the great liberal manter.
+That's the great liberal manta.

 I'm free to sit around the house all day writing that opera I've always wanted to write.

-That is the liberating the great liberating consequence of the Affordable Care Act, uh that uh it's exactly the same as abortion.
+That is the liberating, the great liberating consequence of the Affordable Care Act.

 Your full-time job has been aborted, and now you are free to choose what you want to do with your body.

-That you will have more you will be liberated by Obamacare.
+That you will have more, you will be liberated by Obamacare.

 Who are these uninsured?

-Uh some they might be the same.
+Some they might be the same.

 It's the same way they talk about the minimum wage.

-People don't talk about the minimum wage as if a guy does a minimum wage for job for six months and then he gets a better job.
+People don't talk about the minimum wage as if a guy does a minimum wage for a job for six months and then he gets a better job.

-And they talk that way about the uninsured too.
+They talk that way about the uninsured too.

 But they're tracking you down.